Skip to Content

 Passed in 2024, the Oklahoma Survivors Act was supposed to create sentencing relief for survivors of domestic violence.
 But the new law has run into a major roadblock: district attorneys’ offices across the state do not want to play ball.

-Meanwhile, Kunzweiler faces opposition in this August’s primary election from Colleen McCarty, who helped write the Survivors Act legislation in the first place.
+Meanwhile, Kunzweiler faces opposition in this June’s primary election from Colleen McCarty, who helped write the Survivors Act legislation in the first place.
 Read ProPublica’s story to hear about Lisa Rae Wright (formerly known as Lisa Moss), learn more about the steep barriers that domestic violence survivors face getting their criminal sentence reduced and generally get sad about Oklahoma’s hamstrung efforts at criminal justice reform.

 And now, onward we scroll, into the abyss.